Bryce-Davidson/neuradraw-2/README.md

 ---

+# Overview

 Neuradraw-2 is a developper facing drawing paradigm with a customizable API and guided asset creation process.

-The point of neuradraw-2 is to be able to define your own custom assets and expose the abstracted drawing configurations to that asset in order for neuradraw to take control.

-Neuradraw focuses on developper defined assets and follows a strict creation process on which there are many examples but follow the 4 main functions of:
+Neuradraw focuses on mainly on these developper defined assets and follows a strict creation process on which there are many examples but follow the 4 main functions of:

 ```javascript
 compute();